Hippo/HippoCafe/README.md

 # Hippo Cafe [![Build Status](https://travis-ci.com/Hippo/HippoCafe.svg?branch=master)](https://travis-ci.com/Hippo/HippoCafe)
-A library to help read and write java bytecode.
+A Java class file library used to read and write java bytecode.

 This library will attempt to counteract malicious bytecode which will crash other similar libraries.